harababurel/gcsf/README.md

 ### Contributing

 Contributions are welcome.
+Documentation available on [docs.rs/gcsf](https://docs.rs/gcsf).
 You can also help by reporting or fixing [issues](https://github.com/harababurel/gcsf/issues).